Xantier/nerd-stack/README.md

 ## Installation ##

-This repository contains all source code for the actual implementation of the skeleton.
-To start using this, please refer to the installer [still under construction] which let's you choose few options, including your database implementation.
+You can find more information on the app from wiki This repository contains all source code for the actual implementation of the skeleton.

 ####Environment ####
 The tools of the trade for this application development stack are node.js, git and your preferred database implementation.